MattGrayYes/TVA-Tempad/readme.md

 # My Interpretation of Marvel's TVA Tempad
+Hi, I'm Matt Gray.
+You may know me from my work with Tom Scott, The Technical Difficulties, Matt Gray is Trying, or even as a broadcast engineer working in radio and TV.

 Watching the Loki TV series, I spotted the little handheld folding computer thing that the Time Variance Authority use and liked the look of it.
 After a quick search, I couldnt see anyone else who had made a replica with a working screen, so decided I should have a go!

 ![Photo of the finished product Tempad, showing a branching timeline on screen](Images/Tempad.jpg?raw=true)